timothyhull/breadpool-champs-app/docs/index.md

 ??? info "Derby Officiating"

     I began my derby officiating journey in August of 2022, although somewhat by accident.
 My daughter was new to the roller derby community and wanted to spend more time on skates than was available to her in practices and scrimmages.
-She decided to start attending officiating practice and she asked that I join her so she wouldn't feel alone.
+She decided to start attending officiating practice and asked that I join her so she wouldn't feel alone.

     I wanted to support my daughter and the roller derby community, and having skated and officiated in different capacities for the majority of my life, I felt comfortable giving roller derby officiating a shot.
 I had no idea that I would leave that practice feeling like officiating roller derby was *the* thing I was meant to do.